ahtsham58/ahtsham58.github.io/_pages/about.md

 </div>
 ### News

+- April 2023: I will be participating in CHI '23, coorganizing GPS sessions, Hamberg, Germany

 - September 2022: I will be serving as an SV for ACM RecSys 2022, Seattle, USA.

 - September 2022: Our paper "INSPIRED2: An Improved Dataset for Sociable Conversational Recommendation" will be presented in KaRS workshop at RecSys 2022.

 - September 2022: Our paper "INFACT: An Online Human Evaluation Framework for Conversational Recommendation" will be presented in KaRS workshop at RecSys 2022.

-- April 2022: I will be serving as a program committee member of "ICML 2022".